UMAprotocol/UMIPs/UMIPs/umip-118.md

 ## Implementation

 ```
-1. Query GNO/ETH price from Uniswap v3 and Balancer using 5-minute TWAP.
+1. Query GNO/ETH price from Uniswap v3 and Balancer using the TWAP length passed in ancillary data, or a 5-minute TWAP if none is present.
-2. Query the ETH/USD price as per UMIP-6.
+2. Query the ETH/USD price as per UMIP-6 using the TWAP length passed in ancillary data, or a 5-minute TWAP if none is present.
 3. Multiply each of GNO/ETH prices in step 1 with ETH/USD price from step 2.
-4. Take the open GNO/USD price of the 1 minute OHLC period that the timestamp falls in from Kraken.
+4. Take the open GNO/USD price from Kraken using the TWAP length and ohlcPeriod parameters passed in ancillary data.
 5. Take the median of all results from step 3 and 4.
 6. Round result from step 5 to 8 decimals to get the GNO/USD price.
 7. (for USD/GNO) Take the inverse of the result of step 5.